What will happen to brokerage contracts in progress if a broker’s licence is not maintained on April 30 or suspended?

 If the real estate broker is acting for an agency and notifies his agency executive officer, before April 30, of his intention not to maintain his licence

-- remain contractually bound to the agency which will appoint another broker to replace him; or
+- Remain contractually bound to the agency which will appoint another broker to replace him; or

-- terminate the brokerage contract.
+- Terminate the brokerage contract.

 If the real estate broker is acting for an agency, but does not notify his agency executive officer that he will not maintain his licence on April 30